Aluerie/Dota2Utils/ListEmoticons/README.md

 # List Emoticons for Dota 2

-This notebook is just a fork of [ListEmoticons.ipynb](https://github.com/rossengeorgiev/dota2_notebooks/blob/master/List%20Emoticons.ipynb) notebook by [rossengeorgiev](https://github.com/rossengeorgiev).
-So all credits to the original author.

-### Tutorial

-Scroll down to the table, choose emote you like - copy&paste the unicode character from `chr` column into:
+Scroll down the table, choose emote you like - copy&paste the unicode character from `chr` column into:
 * into console for such binds as `bind o "say/say_team "` - this one is `:pa_kiss:`.
 * into your nickname - note that then emoticons only show up in system-messages during the game such as "Player paused the game".
 It will not show in chat, kill-feed or anywhere else really, only system messages.